1. Introduction

 4. Empirical Results & Analysis

-- Inflation (CPI): Higher domestic inflation erodes competitiveness, leading to REER depreciation.
+- Inflation (CPI): Increase associated with REER depreciation.

-- World Interest Rate (WIR): Found to have no statistically significant impact on Uruguay's REER in this model specification.
+- World Interest Rate (WIR): No statistically significant impact found.

 5. Conclusion & Policy Recommendations